-- This plan must identify schoolwide reform strategies aligned with the needs assessment, that are research-based and provide opportunities for all children to meet the State's proficient or advanced levels of achievement.
+- This plan must identify schoolwide reform strategies aligned with the needs assessment, that are evidence-based and provide opportunities for all children to meet the State's proficient or advanced levels of achievement.

-- Provide instruction by highly qualified teachers, including paraprofessionals, according to the criteria set by No Child Left Behind.
+- Provide instruction by appropriately state certified teachers, including paraprofessionals, according to the criteria set by the Every Student Succeeds Act.

 - High quality ongoing professional development designed to address the needs of the school.